irondude14/phase-3-project/README.md

 ## Functionality

 This app will allow us to switch between different tasks and see the To-Do List for each one of them.
-Within this application you can add or remove Tasks and manage (add/remove/edit) To-Do lists for respective tasks.
+Within this application you can add or remove Tasks and manage (add/remove/edit/mark as complete) To-Do lists for respective tasks.